Sponsored by GC Journeys

 Inspiration for the Circle

-Cameron Skinner’s Inspiration for the focus of this Circle came from Ambassador Ramu Damodaran, Deputy Director for Partnerships and Public Engagement, United Nations Department of Public Information Outreach Division and Chief of Academic Impact Initiative, United Nations’ NCUR Opening Remarks are found at NCUR at VIDEO
+Cameron Skinner is the co-founder of the Research Circle.
+Cameron’s Inspiration for the focus of this Circle came from Ambassador Ramu Damodaran, Deputy Director for Partnerships and Public Engagement, United Nations Department of Public Information Outreach Division and Chief of Academic Impact Initiative, United Nations’ NCUR Opening Remarks are found at NCUR at VIDEO

 - Provide opportunities in a casual setting in order to connect experienced undergraduate researchers with "newbies" to create a mentor/mentee relationship